Homemade Pizza may seem like a daunting thing to bake but with this almost instant pizza crust recipe, it’s way easier than you can imagine.

-This recipe hit the mark and it had so many rave reviews that I had to try it.
-The result was fabulous and I make a thick crust with loads of tomatoes and capsicum, just the way TH likes it.
-I also had some almost-limp broccoli which I threw into the mix.
-Let your imagination go wild, I really have no fixed recipe for pizza since the toppings are pretty much what I have in hand but this pizza dough recipe, it sure is a keeper!
+This recipe from Best Recipes hit the mark and it had so many great reviews that I had to try it.
+The result was fabulous and I make a thick crust homemade pizza with loads of tomatoes and capsicum.

 - 2 cups of plain flour / maida

-- 2 and 1/4 tsp (one sachet) of instant or active dry yeast (I use and recommend Fleischmann Yeast)
+- 2 and 1/4 teaspoon (one sachet) of instant or active dry yeast (I use and recommend Fleischmann Yeast)

 - 1/2 cup of warm water